 Your message is highly valuable for us.
 One of our experts will follow up with you within 1-2 business days to discuss your request or to inquire for additional information if needed.

-Embedded software, often called firmware, permanently resides in its dedicated hardware creating a single embedded system.
+Embedded software, often called firmware, permanently resides in its dedicated hardware creating a single embedded software.
 Our daily environment, whether at work or home, is full of embedded solutions.
 Every electronic device is capable of fulfilling “smart” functions only due to its native embedded software.
-The full range of computer peripherals like monitors, printers, routers, digital cameras, flesh memory sticks, headphones, etc. as well as household appliances like washing machines, microwave ovens, digital TVs, video cams, mobile phones, and so on at the core are all built around embedded systems.
+The full range of computer peripherals like monitors, printers, routers, digital cameras, flesh memory sticks, headphones, etc. as well as household appliances like washing machines, microwave ovens, digital TVs, video cams, mobile phones, and so on at the core are all built around embedded software.

-What Makes Embedded Systems So Widely Used?
+What Makes Embedded Software So Widely Used?

 As we mentioned above, almost all devices surrounding us contain elements of embedded software not to mention such mission-critical applications as various industrial automation equipment, electronic control units and antilock brakes in cars or missile guidance systems.
 Sure, it refers to IoT devices too, now so fast gaining in popularity.

-Any device with some built-in digital interface that is supposed to perform computing belongs to embedded systems.
+Any device with some built-in digital interface that is supposed to perform computing belongs to embedded software.
 Such system can be implemented in a standalone device or as a part of a larger system it communicates with through Internet, Bluetooth, or other communication channels.

 A Glance into History